The role of information in high dimensional stochastic optimal control: Introduction

 \section{Introduction}

 The role of information in stochastic control has been central to many applications.
-The development of the Kalman filtering technique \cite{kalman1960new},\cite{kalman1961new} has been employed in aeronautics, navigation, economics, etc. It provides the well known solution to the linear quadratic Gaussian (LQG) control problem, which is a basis of this study.
+The Kalman filter was developed to predict a dynamically evolving state with noisy observations \cite{kalman1960new},\cite{kalman1961new} and has been employed in aeronautics, navigation, and economics, among other fields.
+The Kalman filter provides part of the well-known solution to the linear-quadratic-Gaussian (LQG) control problem, which is the basis of this study.

-In economics, while individual behavior can be impossible to predict, systems comprised with many individuals tend to develop recognizable behaviors.
-We note a couple of highly influential works, amid a vast research field.
-The role of information was recognized in \cite{von2016economic} as part of critique that a socialist economy cannot adapt to individual needs as the information on the individual is lost, albeit the argument is made without mathematical formalism.
+While individual behavior can be impossible to predict, systems comprised of many individuals tend to develop recognizable behaviors.
+To give an economic perspective to the problem, we highlight two influential works in economics, amid a vast research field.
+The role of information was recognized in \cite{von2016economic} as part of the critique that a socialist economy cannot adapt to individual needs as the information on the individual is lost, albeit the argument is made without mathematical formalism.
 Later in \cite{greenwald1986imperfect}, \cite{greenwald1984informational} imperfect information is shown to give rise to inefficient free markets using mathematical models.

-In this work we study the optimal (rational) usage of information, for example by a government maximizing the well-being of the population or by a private enterprise maximizing their profit.
-We present a solution that both closely approximates the optimal policy and may be computed using well established and computationally efficient techniques.
+In this work, we study the optimal policies given available observations, such as by a government maximizing the well-being of the population or by a private enterprise maximizing its profit.
+We present a solution that both closely approximates the optimal policy and may be computed using well-established and computationally efficient techniques.

+The concept of a mean-field limit originates in physics and provides a simplified framework to study systems of many interacting particles.
+The central assumption of this framework is that the particles only interact through a macroscopic field, corresponding to their mean values.
+Connections between mean-field theories and partial observation stochastic control have been developed in the recent works of \cite{bandini2019randomized}, \cite{bensoussan2021mean}.
+The fluctuations of the mean-field limit capture how the system of particles deviates from its mean.
+For the stochastic optimal control of many agents with partial information, we find that the role of information is in the fluctuations of the mean-field limit.